-- Published a paper on 'Nudging with Care: The Risks and Benefits of Social Information' (joint with Cristina Bicchieri), in which we synthesize the literature on nudges, norms, and the growing approach of 'norm-nudging'.
+Our paper on 'Nudging with Care: The Risks and Benefits of Social Information' (joint with Cristina Bicchieri) is now out in Public Choice (link here).
+There, we synthesize the literature on nudges, norms, and the growing approach of 'norm-nudging'.
 We provide actionable insights based on existing social norms theories and discuss them in light of recent experimental evidence.
-The paper can be found here.

 New experimental working paper entitled 'Becoming Friends or Foes?
 How Competitive Environments Shape Altruistic Preferences' (joint with K. Hyndman).
 The paper can be downloaded here.

 Updated working paper out with Cristina Bicchieri and Erte Xiao on 'Deviant or Wrong?
 The Effects of Norm Information on the Efficacy of Punishment'.
 We show that norm information can enhance the effectiveness of punishment in some cases, and backfire in others.
 Read to found out what happens when here here.

 Updated working paper with J. Buckenmaier, U. Schmidt, and A.-C. Posten on Efficient Institutions and Effective Deterrence: On Timing and Uncertainty of Punishment.
 We examine the relationship between the timing of punishment & resolution of uncertainty on deterrence.
 Main result: efficient institutions are not necessarily better.
 The paper can be found here

 Our paper on the "Effects of Institutional History and Leniency on Collusive Corruption and Tax Evasion" (with J. Buckenmaier & L. Mittone) is now forthcoming in the Journal of Economic Behavior & Organization.
 Most recent WP

 Published a new survey in Journal of Economic Surveys in the April 2018 issue that we hope comes in handy.
 Here, we shed light on the empirical causes and effects of corruption and what we have learned from past decade's research.
 The link to the paper titled Causes and Effects of Corruption: What has Past Decade's Empirical Research Taught Us?
 A Survey (joint work with G. Tosato) is here.